Whats in this section?

 Services developed in partnership with the voluntary sector

-Adult Social Care works with and funds voluntary and community organisations and charities to deliver preventative care services, allowing older people and those with disabilities to remain independent in their homes.
-These services are a vital form of support and can help delay or avoid the need for more formal services.
+Adult Social Care works with voluntary and community organisations and charities to deliver preventative care services and fund these activities.
+These organisations allow older people and those with disabilities to remain independent in their homes.
+These services are a vital form of support and can help delay or avoid the need for formal care services.

 - day services, day care, lunch clubs and social groups;